-Open stance – Often used to prevent or reduce a hook or play a fade, an open stance is when the front foot is positioned back from the target line.
+Open stance – An open stance is when the front foot is positioned back from the target line.
+Often, it is used to prevent or reduce a hook or play a fade.

 Out-of-bounds – All parts of the course have areas that are out of bounds.
-When the ball lands in this area the golfer has to hit again from the original position and will incur a one-stroke penalty.
-White posts are generally used to demarcate out of bound areas.
+When the ball lands in this area, the golfer has to hit again from the original position and incur a one-stroke penalty.
+White posts are generally used to demarcate out-of-bound areas.

-Pick Up – In order to speed up the game, depending on the format, some players pick up their ball after a number of strokes and do not complete the hole.
+Pick Up – To speed up the game, depending on the format, some players pick up their ball after several strokes and do not complete the hole.

 Pitch Shot – During a pitch shot, the ball usually spends more time in the air than on the ground.
 A wedge or highly lofted club is often used for shorter approach shots, generally 50 yards or less.
 It is a short, normally high shot that you don’t want to swing too hard on.
 Usually, they require a longer swing than a chip shot.

-Pitch mark – This is the indentation, similar to a divot, that occurs on the green where the ball lands.
-One must repair the pitch mark so that it does not affect other players.
+Pitch Mark – This is the indentation, similar to a divot, that occurs on the green where the ball lands.
+Golf courses usually ask golfers to fix them so that it does not affect other players.
 You usually fix them with a divot tool.

-Play through – When the players in front of you are playing too slow, good etiquette often allows them to give you permission to play through so as not to hold up your game.
+Play through – When the players in front of you are playing too slow, good etiquette often allows them to permit you to play through so as not to hold up your game.

 Pre-shot routine – Most golfers have a specific routine that they go through before their shot.
 This is a pre-shot routine and differs from person to person.

-Release – When your wrists unlock as you make impact this is known as release.
-Too early or too late will generally result in an ineffective shot.
+Release – When your wrists unlock as you make impact, this is known as release.
+Releasing too early or too late will usually result in a bad shot.

 Scratch – A scratch golfer has a zero handicap.
-It is the ultimate goal of many better players. – read more about scratch golfers.
+Becoming a scratch golfer is the ultimate goal of many better players.

 Setup – Setup is similar to address and refers to your stance, alignment, and positioning before hitting the ball.